LikeCarter/blacklithium/content/posts/2020-02-13-visualizing-the-sudden-jump-in-coronavirus-2019-ncov-cases.md

 ### Takeaways

-* The number of deaths has showed linear properties until recently – with 200 deaths reported on February 12.
+* The number of deaths has showed linear properties until recently – with over 200 deaths reported on February 12.
 * The mortality rate is often calculated as the deaths per confirmed cases (2%).
 * The true mortality rate will be closer to the number of dead per recovered + dead individuals.
 This sits around 15% but will move downwards towards 5-10%.

-## Coronavirus in Asia
+## Mapping the Coronavirus in Asia

 <img src="https://s3.amazonaws.com/carter.sprigings.com/map.png" alt="Coronavirus map" width="100%"/>